mohkale/mohkale.gitlab.io/src/content/resume/default.md

       location:
         title: Oakwood High School
         address: Moorgate rd., Rotherham

+- title: Professional Experiences
+  icon: [solid, suitcase]
+  items:
+    - title: Freelance Developer
+      location:
+        title: Upwork
+        address: (remote)
+      date:
+        start: 2018-10-05
+      body: |-
+        Multiple small to medium scale roles over the past few years:
+        - Taught **python** fundamentals to a someone unfamiliar with CS, later bringing them up to speed and collaborating with them on the creation of a **flask** web application
+        - Created a web scraper using **scrapy** and deployed it to a **VPS** to periodically fetch updates
+        - Used **selenium** to scrape dynamically generated content on a **GraphQL** backed web-app

+- title: Personal Projects
+  icon: [solid, folder-open]
+  items:
+    - title: Puddle
+      subtitle: A dashboard for managing torrents using modern web standards
+      body: |-
+        - Implemented with a **React** based frontend and an **ExpressJS** backend (both in **Typescript**)
+        - Communicates with a Torrent daemon through a fully documented **REST**ful API, and **Axios**
+        - Setup a state management system using **Redux** and async event propagation using **Redux Thunks**

+    - title: dotty
+      subtitle: A delightfully lispy, cross platform, dotfile manager
+      body: |-
+        - Written in **go**, configured with **lisp** and tested with **ruby**
+        - Setup an automated testing suite through **Github Actions** CI/CD

+    - title: Hollow Aether
+      subtitle: A 2D game project written with C# and monogame
+      body: |-
+        - Created from scratch using core drawing primitives offered by the **Monogame** API
+        - Streamlined entity interaction and **collision handling** with a bespoke **Physics Engine**
+        - Automated level creation using a custom built, **winforms** based, level editor
 ---

 Solution oriented Computer Scientist with a wide variety of practical